 Board of Directors

-Margaret Broenniman, Attorney – Ms. Broenniman is Assistant Public Defender for the State of New Mexico.
+Margaret Broenniman, Attorney – Board Secretary –Ms. Broenniman is former Assistant Public Defender for the State of New Mexico.

 Mike Alberti, MFA, received his Master of Fine Arts in Creative Writing at the University of Minnesota in May 2016.
 He has worked as an investigative journalist and is an award-winning writer.
 Mike taught classes with the Minnesota Prison Writing Workshop (MPWW) since 2014.
 He also has experience with a mentorship program and support group for the recently released in Minnesota.
 Alberti received the 2015 Scribe for Human Rights Award from the University of Minnesota.

 Larry Cotter, MDiv and a Masters degree in Counseling, has served in a broad variety of comforting and advising roles.
-Larry has graciously agreed to help with many of the functions of a clinical supervisor while Best Chance seeks to fill this position on a more permanent basis.
+Larry graciously shares his wisdom and insights with our Peer Support Workers and the entire Best Chance team.

 Jesse Tatum, LMSW.
 In addition to Jesse’s education in social work, she has experience working for an advertising and public relations firm.
 Jesse also is a professional flutist and frequent chamber music soloist in Albuquerque and Santa Fe.